DavidJuanes/popular-movies-stage-2/README.md

-# Popular Movies - Stage 1
+# Popular Movies - Stage 2
-First Android project for the Android Fast Track Course
+Second Android project for the Android Fast Track Course

 ## Notes
 In order to use the Aplication you need to hold a valid theMovieDb API Key and place it in `app/src/main/assets/application.properties`